Lumae Privacy Policy

 Advertising Partners: We do not share personal information with third-party advertising partners for targeted advertising purposes.

-VI.
+VII.
 Cookies and Similar Technologies

 Lumae utilizes cookies and similar technologies, such as log files and scripts, on our Services.
 This section provides details on our use of these technologies.